 Whether in person or online, we are still planning 'normal' lesson details, sending the plan for 'normal' group classes and how we will implement pandemic safety protocols, but there are many other priorities occupying our attention and reflections.
 Very little about the start of this school year seems 'normal'.
 How do we raise our children during a pandemic?
 How do I help my sons understand deeply about racism in America?
 How do I help them be the change we want to see in the world?
 What can I be personally responsible for - to eliminate systemic racism and inequalities in our country, in our city, on our block at 40th and Central?
 I don’t have all the answers.
 I actually have more questions than answers.
 But I have a desire to be part of the solution.
 To be an ally.
 To be a good community member.
 To build a better future.
 So right now I’m listening.
 I’m educating myself.
 And I vow to be sensitive, to recognize my privilege, and to keep putting one foot in front of the other — together with our diverse community.
 To create a place and space that respects all, uplifts all, and welcomes all.
 So if any of you want to talk about these things, to discuss, to contemplate, please let me know.
 To discuss how our Suzuki community can be a microcosm of an arts organization that provides equitable opportunities for all children, I welcome your voice.
 I’m listening.
 And we are in this together. ![]() Although we were sad to say goodbye to Board Chair Dr. Erik Rohde & Board Member Mrs. Erin Rohde, as they moved out of state for a new professional position, we are thrilled to welcome our new Board Chair, Mr. Austin Huntington, principal cellist with the Indianapolis Symphony Orchestra.
 A grown-up Suzuki student, Austin was appointed principal cellist of the Indianapolis Symphony Orchestra in June 2015 at the age of 20, currently making him one of the youngest principal musicians of any major American orchestra.
 We look forward to a great year with Austin as the Chair.
 The Indianapolis Suzuki Academy will return to in-person lessons and group classes at the start of our 2020-2021 Academic Year on August 9.
 We have worked carefully to prepare our teaching space in accordance with public health guidelines, but also are offering families a choice to elect a fully remote option.

 COVID-19 Policies and Procedures: Please carefully review the Parent Guidebook Addendum with policies related to public health guidelines.
 Family Choice and Community Responsibility Agreement: All families are required to complete this form either indicating the choice to remain online or agreeing to policies and procedures for the safety of the community.
 Complete no later than July 30.
 Family Choice and Community Responsibility Agreement Form ISA Community Zoom Meeting: ISA Staff and Board of Directors Representative Dr. Melissa Cavaghan will hold an open meeting on Tuesday July 28 at 6:00-7:00pm for enrolled families to learn more about our policies and ask questions surrounding returning to in-person instruction.
 RSVP Here We know this has been a challenging and unusual time for parents and families.
-We are thankful for our Suzuki parents, Board of Directors and faculty who are committed to providing a nurturing Suzuki community for our students during this time.
-We want to provide an update on summer plans and information about 2020-2021 planning for the ISA.
-The ISA Board of Directors and staff are working carefully to make detailed plans for returning to in person lessons so that we can continue to fulfill our mission to nurture admirable character through excellence in music.
+We are thankful for our Suzuki parents, Board of Directors and faculty who are committed to providing a nurturing Suzuki community for our students during this time. |

 ISA NewsCategories